 Clean Tyne Project

-The Clean Tyne Project is a partnership between Port of Tyne, Gateshead Council, North Tyneside Council and Newcastle City Council.
+The Clean Tyne Project is a partnership between Port of Tyne, Gateshead Council and North Tyneside Council.
 It ensures the water quality of the Tyne continues to improve - as well as raising public awareness of environmental issues.

-The Port is involved in all aspects of the project from the removal of litter and debris from the river to its prevention.
-We are responsible for the refurbishment, refit and running of the specialist workboat, the Clearwater, and directly employ its crew.
-Our involvement in the educational side sees us work with schools and community groups to engage people in the environmental issues around the River Tyne and coordinate 'Riverbank Raids' - a voluntary clean up event bringing business and community together.
+The Clean Tyne Project works to manage the removal of litter and debris from the river to its prevention.
+The project works with schools and community groups to engage people in the environmental issues around the River Tyne and coordinate 'Riverbank Raids' - a voluntary clean up event bringing business and community together.

 The River Tyne is the cleanest it has ever been.
 Last year, the Clearwater removed 398 tonnes of debris, of which 100% was recycled.
 The work done through the Clean Tyne Project does more than improve the quality of the Tyne; it protects our wildlife, keeps our beaches clean and continues to promote the Tyne as a tourist attraction through the iconic bridges and buildings.
 It ensures a better environment for future generations.